SharkSnack/shiren-4/content/items/weapons.md

 ---
 title: "Weapons"
 metaTitle: "Weapons - Shiren the Wanderer 4: The Eye of God Wiki"
-metaDescription: "Complete weapon details for Shiren the Wanderer: The Tower of Fortune and the Dice of Fate"
+metaDescription: "Complete weapon details for Shiren the Wanderer 4: The Eye of God and the Devil's Navel."
 ---

 # Weapon List